Getting Started with Adobe Analytics: A beginner's guide for Digital Analysts

 Step-by-step guide to creating basic reports in Adobe Analytics.

-This section of our Adobe Analytics beginner's guide focuses on basic reporting, teaching you how to develop insightful reports, understand key metrics, and use them for data-driven decision-making.
+This section of our Adobe Analytics guide for beginners focuses on basic reporting, teaching you how to develop insightful reports, understand key metrics, and use them for data-driven decision-making.

 Crafting Your First Reports